 Also on the FILES page is a letter from Sonoma Mountain Preservation to Senator Dodd, Senator McGuire, and Assemblymember Connolly expressing concern that a 50-acre parcel in the southeastern corner of the SDC property, originally intended for preservation as public parkland, will be transferred to Cal Fire to construct offices.

-The Hanna Center proposes a project that is intended to address the housing needs of a wide array of Sonoma Valley resident, including providing a mix of senior, market-rate, and affordable housing options.
-The plan would offer new residents amenities such as neighborhood-serving retail uses and public open space.
-In addition, one consideration is to provide a hotel on the site to offer accommodations for guests of senior housing residents, Hanna guests, as well as visitors to the area.
-The project also envisions a preschool/child development facility and a vocational training center.
+In March 2025, Hanna Center officials announced their abandonment of its proposed 60-acre development plan at the intersection of Arnold Drive and West Agua Caliente Road.
+The proposed project, sited on undeveloped land, was intended to address the housing needs of a wide array of Sonoma Valley residents, including providing a mix of senior, market-rate, and affordable housing options.
+The plan would have offered new resident amenities such as neighborhood-serving retail uses and public open space.
+The project also envisioned a preschool/child development facility and a vocational training center.

 A new winery consisting of a 35,679-square-foot process facility with an annual production capacity of 30,000 cases, a public tasting room, wine cave storage, 28 promotional events per year, and 20 acres of permitted vineyard development, located on a 58.68-acre site at the intersection Highway 121 and Napa Road, at the former Stornetta Creamery site, 4310 Fremont Drive.